dashbird/site/content/knowledge-base/architectural-patterns/serverless-functions-composition-strategies.md

 # Considering options

-Let's find-out whether we can meet all three desired principles while orchestrating our functions.
+Let's find out whether we can meet all three desired principles while orchestrating our functions.
 We will cover several different approaches to function composition below, both in the client and in the backend.

 Some of these patterns should be avoided, others are recommended, but have their strong sides and weaknesses and should be considered depending on the context and use case.